Heartbreaking Scene: Endangered Orca Pushes Lifeless Body Of Dead Baby Around For Days

 But as dangerous as these marine mammals can be, they’re capable of even greater compassion.

-According to the Center for Whale Research, the calf was born on July 24, near Victoria, British Columbia, to an orca named “J35” by researchers.
+According to the Center for Whale Research, the calf was born near Victoria, British Columbia, to an orca named “J35” by researchers.
 The baby died a few hours later.
 The following day, the mother orca was seen pushing the dead calf near East Point, Saturna Island, Canada.

 “At sunset, a group of 5-6 females gathered at the mouth of the cove in a close, tight-knit circle, staying at the surface in a harmonious circular motion for nearly 2 hours,” a resident of San Juan Island near Eagle Cove told the center.
 “As the light dimmed, I was able to watch them continue what seemed to be a ritual or ceremony.
 They stayed directly centered in the moonbeam, even as it moved.
 The lighting was too dim to see if the baby was still being kept afloat.
 It was both sad and special to witness this behavior.
 My heart goes out to J35 and her beautiful baby; bless it’s soul.”

-This recent tragedy aside, the Southern Resident killer whale (SRKW) population in the Pacific Northwest has been in dire straits for some time.
-Only 75 of the whales remain, and none have successfully reproduced in the last 3 years.
+This tragedy aside, the Southern Resident killer whale (SRKW) population in the Pacific Northwest has been in dire straits for some time.
+Only 76 of the whales remain, and few have successfully reproduced in recent years.